 6. Eases stress

 Stress is one of the most common health concerns around the globe, and many of us are seeking the most effective ways to manage this.
-The “shock” affect to the skin from getting a cold shower, can make people more tolerant of stress, particularly if this is repeated over time.
+The “shock” effect to the skin from getting a cold shower can make people more tolerant of stress, particularly if this is repeated over time.
 This study shows that cold showers are a form of oxidative stress on the nervous system, and over time the participants felt more “calm”.

 7. Relieves depression

-Research shows that consistent blasts of ice-cold showers is great for improving levels of wellbeing.
+Research shows that consistent blasts of ice-cold showers are great for improving levels of wellbeing.
 Dr Nikolai Shevchuk believes that we need to be exposed to more thermal stress on the body, as it releases hormones that are often found in anti-depressant medications.

 8. Improves emotional resilience